 1. How to Make a Clothespin Wreath

 After decorating the embroidery hoop and clothespins and letting dry overnight, it’s time to assemble!
 Place your clothespins around the embroidery hoop with the clips facing outwards.
 Once you have the perfect spacing, grab your glue gun and start gluing.
 Let dry overnight and then attach all of your Christmas cards.
+Try to off a variety of Christmas cards, from traditional, to photo collage Christmas cards, to gorgeous nautical themed Christmas cards.
 Show off your crafty holiday decor by hanging your Christmas card holder from a hook or using a decorative ribbon.

 2. How to Make a Pine Cone Wreath